-“Over the past decade,” [K&L Gates explains it] “has expanded from approximately 800 lawyers based in 10 offices located solely in the United States, to its present size of more than 2,000 lawyers in four dozen offices located in 17 countries around the world.
+“Over the past decade,” [K&L Gates explains], “has expanded from 800 lawyers based in 10 offices located in the US.
+It’s to its present size of more than 2,000 lawyers in four dozen offices located in 17 countries globally.
 A significant part of the firm’s five-continent strategy has been its continued growth in Asia and Australia, a regional presence that currently includes 11 offices and more than 400 lawyers.
-Indeed, in the recently issued FT Asia-Pacific Innovative Lawyers 2014 report, K&L Gates is described by the Financial Times as being the largest U.S. law firm in the Asia-Pacific region.”
+Indeed, the recent FT Asia-Pacific Innovative Lawyers 2014 report describes K&L Gates the Financial Times as being the largest U.S. law firm in the Asia-Pacific region.”

 K&L Gates utilizes a fully integrated business model

-K&L Gates outlines that: “In Law360’s 2013 “Global 20” report, the publication states that each expansion is “underscored by a guiding philosophy of borderless firm integration” and notes that “For K&L Gates,[as the firm outlines], integration means attorneys with the firm are not hindered by interior firewalls and aren’t forced to negotiate against internal profit borders to serve clients globally…”” “And the firm’s approach and vision regarding integration is as evident within the Asia-Pacific region as it is in all other regions in which the firm operates.”
+K&L Gates outlines that: “In Law360’s 2013 “Global 20” report, the publication states that each expansion is “underscored by a guiding philosophy of borderless firm integration.”
+He notes that “For K&L Gates,[as the firm outlines], integration means attorneys with the firm aren’t hindered by interior firewalls.
+Moreover, they aren’t forced to negotiate against internal profit borders to serve clients globally.”
+“The firm’s integration approach and vision is as evident within Asia-Pacific region as in other regions where the firm operates.”

-K&L Gates Asia-Pacific strategy is distinguished by both a domestic as well as cross-border focus
+K&L Gates Asia-Pacific strategy distinguishes by both a domestic as well as cross-border focus

-K&L Gates also outlines in detail its key strategic approaches in each Asia-Pacific economy in which it operates – as well as outlining its overall vision for the region into the future.
+K&L Gates also outlines in detail its key strategic approaches in each Asia-Pacific economy in which it operates.
+As well as he also outlines its overall vision for the region into the future.